 The final selection of award recipients always remains at the discretion of the Schlumberger Foundation.

 How competitive is the Selection Process?

 The selection process is highly competitive.
-Out of 613 applications submitted for the 2016–2017 academic year, 39 new grants were awarded.
+Out of approximately 800 applications submitted for the 2020-2021 academic year, 19 new grants were awarded.

 Can my spouse and family come with me if I get an award?
 What about visas?
 What about financial support for family?